Kyle Rayner: The last Green Lantern

 At first, Kyle took possession of the ring very lightly.
 His girlfriend, Alexandra DeWitt, encouraged him to be more responsible, create his own version of the Green Lantern uniform, and helped him train for his new role as a superhero, but she was later murdered and stuffed in a refrigerator by the supervillain Major Force.
-The guilt over this event drove Rayner to take his role more seriously, and as a result, he strove to be the best Green Lantern he could be in honor of Alex's memory.
-Rayner then moved to New York City, since Los Angeles reminded him of Alex and he needed a fresh start.
+The guilt over this event drove Kyle to take his role more seriously, and as a result, he strove to be the best Green Lantern he could be in honor of Alex's memory.
+Kyle then moved to New York City, since Los Angeles reminded him of Alex and he needed a fresh start.

-Rayner grew up enamored with Superman and Batman, though he had only a passing knowledge of Earth's various Green Lanterns.
+Kyle grew up enamored with Superman and Batman, though he had only a passing knowledge of Earth's various Green Lanterns.
 This soon changed, and he found that the Green Lantern ring was the ultimate expression of his fertile imagination.
 While in battle, he often used the ring's power to create constructs of just about anything his artistic mind could imagine: other superheroes, anime characters, mystical characters, mechas, futuristic weapons, and original characters from his comic books.
-While other members of the Green Lantern Corps questioned the practicality of those constructs, they often made Rayner an unpredictable and formidable opponent.
+While other members of the Green Lantern Corps questioned the practicality of those constructs, they often made Kyle an unpredictable and formidable opponent.

 Justice League

-After relocating to New York City, Rayner joined the superhero group the Titans for a brief time, during which he dated Donna Troy, but eventually became a member of the Justice League (JLA).
+After relocating to New York City, Kyle joined the superhero group the Titans for a brief time, during which he dated Donna Troy, but eventually became a member of the Justice League (JLA).
 He initially clashed with the Flash (Wally West) early in his career.
-West had worked with Jordan since childhood and had reservations about Kyle as the new Green Lantern, but he eventually became one of Rayner's best friends and biggest supporters.
+West had worked with Jordan since childhood and had reservations about Kyle as the new Green Lantern, but he eventually became one of Kyle's best friends and biggest supporters.
 Surprisingly, another of Kyle's biggest supporters amongst the League was Batman, who often treated him with more respect than he showed certain other League members (including his predecessors as Green Lantern—Jordan, Gardner, and Stewart), most likely due to the fact that Kyle was willing to learn from others where other Lanterns focused on their rings and pre-existing skills.
-Rayner also entered a romantic relationship with Jade and formed friendships with the Golden Age Green Lantern (Jade's father, Alan Scott), Green Arrow (Connor Hawke), Arsenal (Roy Harper), Warrior (Guy Gardner), and John Stewart (who at the time was a former Green Lantern).
+Kyle also entered a romantic relationship with Jade and formed friendships with the Golden Age Green Lantern (Jade's father, Alan Scott), Green Arrow (Connor Hawke), Arsenal (Roy Harper), Warrior (Guy Gardner), and John Stewart (who at the time was a former Green Lantern).

-During his superhero career, Rayner accumulated a rogues gallery that included characters from his predecessors' pasts such as Dr. Polaris and Dr. Light.
+During his superhero career, Kyle accumulated a rogues gallery that included characters from his predecessors' pasts such as Doctor Polaris and Doctor Light.